 - In the Contents pane, uncheck the Frankfurt_Mesh layer to turn it off and view the entire planned building.

 The building now displays on top of the ConstructionArea polygon, the Imagery basemap and the Terrain layer, which does not show any of the 3D structures of the city.
-You can now clearly see the main building's basis, as well as a smaller building on the side.
+You can now clearly see the main building's base, as well as a smaller building on the side.

 The construction area appears much larger than the building itself.
 This is because this is a multiphase project, and the first version of the design only shows the first set of buildings that will be built on this site.